Bruno Wilson: Tondela

 On 26 June 2019, Wilson signed a three-year contract with C.D.
 Tondela, with Braga retaining 50% of the player's rights.
 He scored his first top-flight goal on 3 November, the only one late on in a home game against former club Sporting.

 Return to Braga

 Wilson returned to the Estádio Municipal de Braga on 31 January 2020, agreeing to a three-year deal with an option for three additional seasons.
 He scored his first competitive goal against Vitória F.C. on 23 February, in a 3–1 home victory.

 On 30 August 2020, Wilson was loaned for a year to CD Tenerife of Spain's Segunda División.
 He made 21 total appearances for the team from the Canary Islands, and scored to open a 2–0 home win over Girona FC on 21 December.

 Vizela

 On 22 June 2021, Wilson joined newly-promoted F.C.
 Vizela on a three-year contract.
+During his spell, always spent in the main division, he played 68 games in all competitions and scored three goals.

+San Jose Earthquakes

+On 8 February 2024, Wilson signed a two-year deal with Major League Soccer side San Jose Earthquakes.
+He scored his first goal on 30 March, in the first minute of an eventual 2–1 loss at Houston Dynamo FC.